Recognition and Ceremonies

 Students who participate in the 7th Grade Talent Search and score exceptionally well on their above-level test may be eligible to receive a William and Dorothy C. Bevan scholarship.

 In 2018, the William and Dorothy C. Bevan scholarship will be awarded to the two 7th Grade Talent Search students who have the highest combined SAT Evidence-Based Reading and Writing and Math score, as well as to the two students who have the highest ACT Composite score.
 These scholars will be recognized at Duke TIP’s Grand Recognition Ceremony at Duke University, as well as at their respective State Recognition Ceremonies.
-With this award, they will receive a full scholarship to attend TIP’s Center for Summer Studies or to participate in TIP’s online eStudies Program.
+With this award, they will receive a full scholarship to attend TIP’s Center for Summer Studies.

 To be considered for a William and Dorothy C. Bevan Scholarship, students must take either the ACT or SAT through Duke TIP by the end of February.
 Should the student test on more than one test date within that timeframe, only the first set of scores received will be used.
 Scholarships are usable at either term of the program during the summer of the awarding year or during the following summer.
 The scholarship will be forfeited if not used by the end of the second summer.